folkzb/magalu/mgc/cli/docs/virtual-machine/instances/get/help.md

 ## Product catalog:
 - Flags:
 - --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
-- --expand array(string)          Expand: You can get more detailed info about: ['image', 'machine-type', 'network']  (default ["network","image","machine-type"])
+- --expand array(string)          Expand: You can get more detailed info about: ['image', 'machine-type', 'machine-types', 'network']  (default ["network","image","machine-type"])
 - -h, --help                          help for get
 - --id string                     Instance id - for help use ./mgc virtual-machines instances list . (required)
 - -v, --version                       version for get